sumiya11/Groebner.jl/README.md

 ## How to use Groebner.jl?

+The main function provided by Groebner.jl is `groebner`.
+It works with polynomials from AbstractAlgebra.jl, DynamicPolynomials.jl, and Nemo.jl.

+### with AbstractAlgebra.jl

-Groebner.jl works with polynomials from AbstractAlgebra.jl, DynamicPolynomials.jl, and Nemo.jl.
-For example, let's create a ring of polynomials in 3 variables
+We create a ring of polynomials in 3 variables

 ```julia
 using AbstractAlgebra